Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Waterfalls & Lakes

 Goldfields & Mining

-Pilot Wilderness mountain bike ride (Cascade Hut to Barry Way) is a 53km, grade 4 One Way hike located in the Kosciuszko National Park, NSW.
+Pilot Wilderness mountain bike ride (Cascade Hut to Barry Way) is a 53km, grade 4 one way hike, located in the Kosciuszko National Park, New South Wales.
 The hike should take approximately 9hrs to complete.

 Pilot Wilderness mountain bike ride from Cascade Hut to Barry Way in Kosciuszko National Park is a long scenic trail that begins at Alpine Way at the Cascade trailhead and travels all the way through Pilot Wilderness Area.

 Along the way, it follows several trails, including Cascade Hut trail, Ingeegoodbee trail and Nine Mile trail.
 Adrenaline junkies take note – there are sustained steep climbing sections on Bobs Ridge that will test your cardio fitness in a most enjoyable way.